Back to Insights

 A garnishment is a legally sanctioned option for helping creditors to obtain financial recovery.
 Wage garnishments are widely allowed under state law, so that creditors (known as “judgment creditors”) can gain access to an employee’s money (as earned through their employment) prior to the employer disbursing the funds to the employee (known as the “judgement debtor”).

 Two important distinctions apply.
-First wage garnishments are not the same as wage deductions.
-Wage deductions are essentially agreements between employees and employers allowing for payroll deductions such as for taxes or for repayment agreements (e.g., damages to work equipment or improper reimbursements) and other financial obligations owed directly by the employee to the employer.
+First wage garnishments (and wage citations) are not wage deductions (or wage assignments).
+The term “wage deduction” refers to an agreement between an employee and an employer allowing for payroll deductions such as for taxes or for repayment agreements (e.g., damages to work equipment or improper reimbursements) and other financial obligations owed directly by the employee to the employer.
 Second, and as more fully addressed below, wage garnishments are subject to strict financial limits as a public policy matter – so that employees are not unduly burdened by their debts.
 The employer is typically responsible for identifying such limits (further discussed below), as a matter of complying with the wage garnishment order.

 Must employers respond to the wage garnishment?

 Yes, a wage garnishment is a legally enforceable court order.
-Employers must respond –typically through a written garnishment response filed with the court and served on the creditor and employee.
+Employers must respond—typically through a written garnishment response filed with the court and served on the creditor and employee.
+Generally, an email or letter to the creditor or their attorney is not sufficient.
 Failure to comply with such requirements may result in a judgment issued against the employer, up to the full amount owed by its employee.
 This legal obligation is quite serious!

 What information is typically requested from the employer?